This post may contain affiliate links to tours and hotels. These help us earn a small commission at no additional charge to you.

 2. Howling Hops Brewery and Tank Bar

 ‘Tank’ you very much for this brewery – one of our favourite London taprooms.
-Although there are quite a few now, this was the first UK brewpub to sell beer to punters straight from the huge tanks, proudly on display on the bar – we’d recommend their house IPA (6.9%) and Howling Pils.
+Although there are quite a few East London brewery taprooms now, this was the first UK brewpub to sell beer to punters straight from the huge tanks, proudly on display on the bar – we’d recommend their house IPA (6.9%) and Howling Pils.

 YOU MIGHT LIKE – Best bars and breweries in Hackney Wick

-Most locals use the canal paths for jogging, cycling and walking – you’ll also see lots of dogs being walked along the tow-path (and the occasional cat – no joke!).
-It can get incredibly busy in the summer months so watch out for the odd mad cyclist intent (lycra always seems to bring on the lunacy).
+Most locals use the canal paths for jogging, cycling and walking – you’ll also see lots of dogs being walked along the tow-path (and the occasional cat– no joke!).
+It can get incredibly busy in the summer months but this is easily one of the best free things to do in Hackney Wick.

 4. CRATE Brewery & Pizzeria

-What raises ‘the bar’ here (pun intended) is Craft’s amazing canalside location with a beer garden looking directly onto the water.
-Nothing beats sitting down here with a pint (or several – their best beverages are their single-hop IPAs) watching the world go by, as joggers, cyclists and barges stream on by the other side.
+What raises ‘the bar’ here (pun intended) is Crate’s amazing canalside location with a beer garden looking directly onto the water.
+Nothing beats sitting down here with a pint (or several – their best beverages are their single-hop IPAs) and a pizza watching the world go by, as joggers, cyclists and barges stream on by the other side.

 YOU MIGHT LIKE – Bermondsey Beer Mile in London – the ultimate guide